 One concern when migrating to type-safe use of atomic<shared\ptr<T>> is that the overloaded functions for atomic types are declared only in the <atomic> header.
-The "obvious" solution would be to add the relevant atomic overloads that correspond to the old <shared\ptr> API.
+The supposedly obvious solution would be to add the relevant atomic overloads that correspond to the old <shared\ptr> API.
 Wording for this solution is provided below, but what are the precedents and concerns?
 The following directions are considered, in order of increasing visibility of declarations though the <memory> header.
+Note that none of these concerns apply when importing the standard library modules.